 If you’re trip isn’t going to be heavily focussed around a lot of beach time, you will probably be just fine renting some snorkel gear.

-I did rent snorkel gear once before (many years ago in Mexico), and let me tell you… I didn’t have any issues with mask fogging/snorkel leakage/fins slipping off.
+I did rent snorkeling gear once before (many years ago in Mexico), and let me tell you… I didn’t have any issues with mask fogging/snorkel leakage/fins slipping off.

 I have also borrowed friends and families snorkel gear in the past, and again not had any issues with the gear not fitting me correctly, but in truth they were not the type of mask or snorkel that I would have preferred.

 NOW..
-I have never had a better time snorkeling then with my own gear.
+I have had much better times snorkeling since then using my own snorkeling gear.
 The best part about buying your own snorkel set is that you can tailor it to your own needs and specifications.

-So here is our list of reasons as to why you will not regret having the best snorkel gear of your own
+So here is our list of reasons as to why you will not regret buying snorkeling gear of your own;

 As mentioned above, buying a snorkel set can be cheaper than buying each piece individually so if you can find the right set for you, and it has all of the pieces you want then great!

 However you may not be able to find a set that has the exact fins, mask and snorkel that you want.
-There are of course many snorkel and mask combos (without fins) that you could look into and then buy the fins separately.
+There are of however a lot of snorkel and mask combos (without fins) that you could look into and then buy your fins separately.

 Or you could just go ahead and buy each piece individually – But, if you find a set that has all of the pieces you want, it’s probably going to work out cheaper, and is less hassle when it comes to shipping.
-So it’s definitely worth looking into that!
+So it’s definitely worth looking into!

 How To Clean And Care For Your Snorkel Gear

-The best quality snorkel gear can last you for years of adventure.
+The best snorkeling gear will last you for years of adventures.
 It’s essential that you take care of your gear though as the kinder you are to it, the longer it will last.